-Description: by Governor Pataki and then-Mayor Giuliani to help plan and coordinate the rebuilding and to Lower Manhattan.
+Development appropriated \$2 billion to fund the Lower Manhattan Development Corporation's to Lower Manhattan.
 Approximately 30 million square feet of commercial space was damaged or eliminated, and seven buildings in the World Trade Center site were completely leveled.
 Critical transportation infrastructure was disrupted or obliterated, including the PATH station, the 1/9 subway line and sections of Route 9A and Church Street.
 Vehicular access to the area south of Canal Street was prohibited for seven days.
 As a result of the tragedy, residential occupancy rates in the immediate region dropped to 60%, over 100,000 jobs were displaced, and small and large businesses struggled to maintain viability.